macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 21: July 31, 2019

+**Today's Progress**: #R6D21 Sumbitted a code review request for the Responsive Design Project.
+Start preparation for the next one.
+JS kata solved: #Codewars "The range() function" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 579 @ Codewars, 42543 @ Hackerrank 66494 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 20: July 30, 2019

 **Today's Progress**: #R6D20 Still at the Responsive Design Project.
 Some of the bugs are due to my bad design. #Ruby kata solved: #Codewars "Statistics Algorithm - Calculate Sample Space", "Sorted hashes" #100DaysOfCode #javascript #React #freeCodeCamp #microverse